-The merger agreement includes a contingent consideration arrangement that requires additional payments totaling \$12.0 million to be paid by the Company in equal installments to the Apache stockholders and holders of vested Apache options on each of the first three anniversaries of the closing of the acquisition.
+The merger agreement includes a contingent consideration arrangement that requires additional payments of up to \$12.0 million to be paid by the Company in equal installments to the Apache stockholders and holders of vested Apache options on each of the first three anniversaries of the closing of the acquisition.
 To receive these payments, a key member of Apache's management must remain an employee of ANSYS on each of the first three anniversaries of the acquisition closing date.
 Management estimated that it was probable that all three payments would be made, and recorded the fair value of the contingent payments as a liability on the date of acquisition.
 The portion of contingent payments attributable to the key member of Apache management was determined to be compensation, and is accounted for outside of the business combination.
-The portion of the contingent payments attributable to be \$9.5 million based on the net present value of the expected payments.
-Refer to Note 8 for a description of the valuation technique and inputs used to estimate the fair value of the consideration.
+The portion of the contingent payments attributable to other shareholders was determined to be contingent purchase price consideration and was estimated to be \$9.5 million based on the net present value of the expected payments.
+Refer to Note 9 for a description of the valuation technique and inputs used to estimate the fair value of the contingent consideration.
+The Company made the first contingent payment of \$4.0 million on August 1, 2012.